waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Tool: check_reachable_unseen fixed to return buttons when autopress_buttons is True.
 - Tool: battle_move_selector refined with 'sleep 500' to handle menu transitions.
 - Reflection #150: Ground reasoning in observable state; scientific mindset for puzzles; maintain organized notepad and markers; refine/create tools proactively.

-# Trap Testing Logs
-- Attempt 1 (Turn 7965): Stepped on tile (3, 4).
-- Result: No wild encounter or effect triggered.
-- Conclusion: Tile (3, 4) is a safe FLOOR tile.
-- Attempt 2 (Turn 7966): Stepped on tile (2, 4).
-- Result: No wild encounter or effect triggered.
-- Conclusion: Tile (2, 4) is a safe FLOOR tile.
-- Attempt 3 (Turn 7967): Stepped on tile (3, 7).
-Result: Wild VOLTORB Lv23 encounter.
-Conclusion: Tile (3, 7) is a trap tile.
-- Attempt 4 (Turn 7970): Stepped on tile (3, 8).
-Result: Wild GEODUDE Lv21 encounter.
-Conclusion: Tile (3, 8) is a trap tile.
-- Attempt 5 (Turn 7974): Stepped on tile (3, 9).
-- Result: Wild VOLTORB Lv23 encounter triggered.
-- Conclusion: Tile (3, 9) is a trap tile.
-- Attempt 6 (Turn 7978): Stepped on tile (3, 10).
-- Result: Wild GEODUDE Lv21 encounter triggered.
-- Conclusion: Tile (3, 10) is a trap tile.